St. Agnes Academy-St. Dominic School: History

 In 1922 classes opened at St. Agnes College, the first Catholic women's college in the Diocese of Nashville and in the tri-states.
 It was the first college in Memphis to offer adult evening courses.
 It became evident that a separate location from the academy was needed if the college was to grow.
 To emphasize the distinction between the academy and the college, on January 1, 1939, the name of St. Agnes College was changed to Siena College.
-The college eventually moved to Poplar Avenue in 1953, and closed in 1972.
+The college eventually moved to Poplar Avenue in 1953 and closed in 1972.

 After 100 years at Vance and Orleans, St. Agnes Academy moved to its present site on Walnut Grove Road (Barbara Daush Blvd) in 1951.
 Ground was broken in 1956 for St. Dominic School, an elementary school for boys on the property with St. Agnes.
 A library/science portable building was added in 1974.
 A regulation soccer field and a quarter-mile running track were added in 1986.

 The campus expanded over the years with the construction of Madonna Hall in 1966, the purchase of portable buildings in 1972, and the completion of an expanded and enhanced campus library in 1988.
 The Buckman/Davis Building was added to the campus in 1991 as the campus center for science and mathematics.
 Completing the Early Childhood Center and Tot Lot in 1998 accommodated the earliest grades.
-The opening of the a multipurpose building, Siena Hall, in 1999 allowed removal of all temporary structures and provided a pedestrian campus.
+The opening of a multipurpose building, Siena Hall, in 1999 allowed the removal of all temporary structures and provided a pedestrian campus.

-The "Reaching for the Stars and Suns" campaign created the Veritas Research Center, completed in 2008, which houses a Cybrary, Distance Learning Center, Multi-media Lab, Cyber Café, Senior Lounge, Tech Center and eight classrooms.
-St. Agnes is planning to build a new Early Childhood Center in 2009.
+The "Reaching for the Stars and Suns" campaign created the Veritas Research Center, completed in 2008, which houses a Cybrary, Distance Learning Center, Multi-media Lab, Cyber Café, Senior Lounge, Tech Center, and eight classrooms.
+The school constructed a new Early Childhood Center in 2009.
 It is one of 18 schools in the country to be named an Apple Distinguished School.